 I initially studied Trypanosomal peroxidases with John Kelly and David Horn at the London School of Hygiene and Tropical Medicine during my MSc in pathogen Molecular Biology.
-I went on to undertake my PhD with Ken Haynes and Tom Rogers at Imperial on fungal host adaptation.
-I was subsequently awarded a MRC Clinician Scientist Fellowship to retrain in immunology and established the fungal immunobiology laboratory at Imperial.
-I have recently moved to the NHLI to further support the development of academic medical mycology and clinical infectious diseases at the NHLI and Royal Brompton and Harefield.
+I went on to undertake my PhD with Ken Haynes, Tom Rogers and Elaine Bignell at Imperial on fungal host adaptation.
+I was subsequently awarded a MRC Clinician Scientist Fellowship to retrain in immunology and established the fungal immunobiology laboratory in the Department of Medicine at Imperial in 2010.